Military Aircraft Preservation Society (MAPS) Air Museum

 The Tin Goose Diner

-The Museum also features the Tin Goose Diner, where both lunch and dinner are served daily.
-It serves some eight thousand diners each year and is a popular place for locals to dine.
-If the food was half a good as it smelled, we should have stayed for lunch.
+The Museum also features the Tin Goose Diner, which serves lunch and dinner daily.
+It serves some eight thousand diners each year and is a popular place for locals.
+If the food had been half as good as it smelled, we should have stayed for lunch.

 Don’t miss the unique museum in Port Clinton.
 Have a bite of lunch and learn about Ohio’s aviation and military history.